mohit15-web/DOM-Project-1/README.md

 # Background Color Changer
-+This project is a simple web application that allows users to change the background color of a target div element.
++ This project is a simple web application that allows users to change the background color of a target div element.
 It demonstrates basic DOM manipulation using JavaScript.

 # Features
 + Change the background color of the target div element to yellow.